Jarmila Wolfe: 2015: Returning form then fading

 Gajdošová started her clay-court season at the 2015 Fed Cup World Group play-offs where she lost to lower ranked players Kiki Bertens and Arantxa Rus, and as a result, Australia was relegated to the Fed Cup World Group II in 2016.
 She then contested the Premier Mandatory Madrid Open where she lost to world No. 5, Caroline Wozniacki.
 The following week she played at the Italian Open, where she defeated Elena Vesnina in a thrilling third set tiebreak which she won 16–14.
 She then retired against world No. 3, Maria Sharapova, after trailing 6–2, 3–1.
 She lost in the first round of the French Open to the lower ranked Amandine Hesse.

 Gajdošová then qualified at Nottingham before being defeated in the first round by Christina McHale.
-She lost in the first round at Birmingham to Johanna Konta before qualifying at Eastbourne, winning the first round against Lauren Davis before losing in the second round to Caroline Wozniacki.
+She lost in the first round at Birmingham to Johanna Konta, before qualifying at Eastbourne, winning the first round against Lauren Davis, before losing in the second to Caroline Wozniacki.

 Gajdošová lost in the first round at Wimbledon to Sabine Lisicki, lost in the first round in Washington, D.C. to Naomi Broady and in the first round of the US Open to the eventual winner Flavia Pennetta.

-Gajdošová reached the second round in Tokyo, defeating qualifier Alexandra Panova before losing to Kateryna Bondarenko.
-She ended the year with a poor run of failures in qualifying and then losing in the first round in Hong Kong to Yaroslava Shvedova.
+Gajdošová reached the second round in Tokyo, defeating qualifier Alexandra Panova, before losing to Kateryna Bondarenko.
+She ended the year with a poor run of failures in qualifying, and then losing in the first round in Hong Kong to Yaroslava Shvedova.

-In December, Gajdošová competed for the Philippine Mavericks in the International Premier Tennis League losing to Agnieszka Radwańska and Kurumi Nara before defeating Kristina Mladenovic.
+In December, Gajdošová competed for the Philippine Mavericks in the International Premier Tennis League losing to Agnieszka Radwańska and Kurumi Nara, before defeating Kristina Mladenovic.